antonio-marasescu/the-stc-repository/random-thoughts.md

+# On what is Knowledge

+Knowledge comes in different flavours, either mental or physical.
+Physical Knowledge is the ability to learn how your body functions, while mental knowlege is how your mind functions and what it retains.

 # On expanding Conscience

 My thoughts are focused on improving on-self.
 Usually, the notion human use is that through knowledge one can become more.